-Choose menu "DHCP → Address Reservation", and then you can view and add a reserved address for clients via the next screen (shown in Figure 8-27).
+Choose menu "DHCP → Address Reservation", and then you can view and add a reserved address for clients via the next screen.
 When you specify a reserved IP address for a PC on the LAN, that PC will always receive the same IP address each time when it accesses the DHCP server.
 Reserved IP addresses should be assigned to the servers that require permanent IP settings.

-- MAC Address The MAC address of the PC for which you want to reserve an IP address. - Reserved IP Address The IP address reserved for the PC by the Router. - Status The status of this entry, either Enabled or Disabled. - Modify To modify or delete an existing entry.
+MAC Address - The MAC address of the PC for which you want to reserve an IP address.

+- Reserved IP Address The IP address reserved for the PC by the Router. - > Status The status of this entry, either Enabled or Disabled. - Modify To modify or delete an existing entry.

 - 1. Click the Add New... button.
-Then will pop-up. - Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal 2. notation) of the computer for which you want to reserve an IP address. - Click the Save button.
+Then will pop-up. - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
+Click Save.